 Day 1 - Arrive in Denver.
 Welcome to colorful Colorado!
 At 6 pm, meet your traveling companions for a welcome drink.
 Your Tour Director will prepare you for your upcoming adventure.

-Day 3 - Glenwood Springs - Ouray - Silverton - Rail Journey to Durango.
+Day 3 - Glenwood Springs - Silverton - Rail Journey to Durango.
 Head south today through some of Colorado's most spectacular scenery.
-"See quaint Ouray, known as the Switzerland of America," before continuing on to Silverton, once a major mining town that owes its name to the bragging statement by an early miner: "We have no gold, but silver by the ton!"
-Board the narrow-gauge DURANGO & SILVERTON RAILROAD for a scenic ride through San Juan National Forest.
+Arrive in Silverton, once a major mining town that owes its name to the bragging statement by an early miner: "We have no gold, but silver by the ton!"
+Board the narrow-gauge DURANGO & SILVERTON NARROW-GAUGE RAILROAD for a scenic ride through San Juan National Forest.
 The legendary steam train hugs steep canyon walls as it winds its way through Rio de las Animas Canyon with vistas of snowcapped peaks.
 Arrive in Durango, a town born in the Gold Rush and silver-mining era.
 (B,D)

 Day 4 - Durango.
 Excursion to Mesa Verde National Park.
-This morning, visit [FP] MESA VERDE NATIONAL PARK, a UNESCO World Heritage Site.
+This morning, visit MESA VERDE NATIONAL PARK, a UNESCO World Heritage Site.
 See Spruce Tree House, one of the best-preserved cliff dwellings.
 Also visit the museum that depicts the story of the people who once thrived on this 8,000-foot plateau, and stop at a great vantage point for pictures of Cliff Palace (one of the largest of the 700-year-old Anasazi dwellings).
 Return to Durango, where the remainder of the day is yours to explore.
-You may wish to browse the many shops on Main Street, join in an optional chuckwagon supper (seasonal), or perhaps enjoy a cold pint at one of the city's brew pubs.
+You might wish to browse the many shops on Main Street, or perhaps enjoy a cold pint at one of the city's local breweries.
 (B)

 Day 5 - Durango - Taos - Taos Pueblo - Santa Fe.
 Head to New Mexico, stopping at the Rio Grande Gorge Bridge, one of the highest in the U.S., before arriving in the adobe town of Taos on the high-desert mesa at the foot of the Sangre de Cristo Mountains.
 Visit [LF] TAOS PUEBLO, a UNESCO World Heritage Site, where a tour will give you insight into the history, traditions, and daily life of these native people.
 Continue to the charming city of Santa Fe, the oldest seat of government in the United States.
 (B,D)